ctrlc03/ctrlc03.github.io/README.md

 To conclude (for now), we should consider that at this stage of StarkNet's life, transactions can be censored.
 As of the time of writing this first iteration of this post, the sequencer is centralized.
 Therefore, it might be possible that transactions are censored and this can cause huge damage.
 We have seen this described by ChainSecurity in their MakerDAO DAI bridge [report](https://chainsecurity.com/wp-content/uploads/2021/12/ChainSecurity_MakerDAO_StarkNet-DAI-Bridge_audit.pdf).
 Things will of course change as decentralized sequencers are introduced in StarkNet.

-## Not using static code analyzers
+## Not using Static Code Analyzers

 While static code analysis should not be considered as a replacement of a security audit, they can help find low-hanging fruits in your Cairo code (or any other code), so why not use them?